 The Credit Facility contains a number of covenants that, among other things, limit or restrict our ability to dispose of assets, incur additional indebtedness, incur guarantee obligations, engage in sale and leaseback transactions, prepay other indebtedness, modify organizational documents and certain other agreements, create restrictions affecting subsidiaries, make dividends and other restricted payments without bank approval, create liens, make investments, make acquisitions, engage in mergers, change the nature of our business and engage in certain transactions with affiliates.
 In addition, if the Company's availability under the Credit Facility falls below \$6,000,000 (or \$8,000,000 for a period of five or more consecutive days), the Company must maintain a fixed charge coverage ratio of at least 1.15 to 1.00.
+As of December 31, 2013, the Company was in compliance with all covenants.

-The weighted average interest rate for outstanding borrowings at December 31, 2012 was 2.6%.
-The weighted average interest rates for borrowings during the years ended December 31, 2012 and 2011 were 2.4% and 5.6%, respectively.
-Interest incurred during the years ended December 31, 2012 and 2011 totaled approximately \$514,000 and \$1,881,000, respectively.
-The Company had no capitalized interest in 2012 or 2011.
-Interest paid during the years ended December 31, 2012 and 2011 totaled approximately \$250,000 and \$1,100,000, respectively.
+The weighted average interest rate for outstanding borrowings at December 31, 2013 was 3.0%.
+The weighted average interest rates for borrowings during the years ended December 31, 2013 and 2012 were 2.4% and 2.4%, respectively.
+Interest incurred during the years ended December 31, 2013 and 2012 totaled approximately \$569,000 and \$514,000, respectively.
+The Company had no capitalized interest in 2013 or 2012.
+Interest paid during the years ended December 31, 2013 and 2012 totaled approximately \$333,000 and \$250,000, respectively.

-(17) Fair Value of Financial Instruments
+(13) Fair Value of Financial Instruments

 Cash, accounts receivable, accounts payable and accrued liabilities are reflected in the consolidated financial statements at their carrying amount which approximates fair value because of the short-term maturity of those instruments.
-The carrying amount of debt outstanding at December 31, 2012 under the Credit Facility approximates fair value because borrowings are for terms of less than six months and have rates that reflect currently available terms and conditions for similar debt.
+The carrying amount of debt outstanding at December 31, 2013 under the Credit Facility approximates fair value because borrowings are for terms of less than six months and have rates that reflect currently available terms and conditions for similar debt.

-(18) Employee Benefit Plans
+(14) Employee Benefit Plans

 The Industrial Group sponsors noncontributory defined benefit pension plans (the Pension Plans) covering certain of its employees.
 The Pension Plans covering salaried and management employees provide pension benefits that are based on the employees' highest five-year average compensation within ten years before retirement.
 The Pension Plans covering hourly employees and union members generally provide benefits at stated amounts for each year of service.
 All of the Company's pension plans are frozen to new participants and certain plans are frozen to additional benefit accruals.
 The Company's funding policy is to make the minimum annual contributions required by the applicable regulations.
 The Pension Plans' assets are primarily invested in equity securities and fixed income securities.

 The following table details the components of pension (income) expense (in thousands):

-Year ended December 31,
+Year end Year ended December 31,

-2012 2011
+2013 2012

-Service cost \$ 25 \$ 36
+Service cost \$ 24 \$ 25

-Interest cost on projected benefit obligation 1,870 2,068
+Interest cost on projected benefit obligation 1,63 2 1,870

-Net amortizations and deferrals 842 585
+Net amortizations and deferrals 8 .4 842

-Expected return on plan assets (2,430) (2,554)
+Expected return on plan assets (2,5) 2) (2,430)

-\$ 307 \$ 135
+\$ (2) \$ 307